jhumelsine/jhumelsine.github.io/_posts/2025-12-23-prototype.md

 ## Prototype Registry Allows More Granularity
 <img src="https://www.camelotgamestore.com/images/thumbs/0002417_panzer-blitz-quarter-page-of-general-magazine-v13n3-counters_550.jpeg" alt="Panzer Blitz Game Pieces" title="Image Source: https://www.camelotgamestore.com/panzer-blitz-quarter-page-of-general-magazine-v13n3-counters" width = "40%" align="right" style="padding: 35px;">

 A Prototype Registry is a registry of objects.
 It's not a registry of classes.
 That means that the same class can be represented as different registered objects that vary in behavior based upon distinguishing attributes or their configuration.
 Prototype Registry would work well with [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html), since their behavior is defined via the assembly of a set of objects.
 The named root of the assembled objects can be registered.
-I'll provide an example of this in the Use Case (TBD).
+I'll provide an example of this in the [Use Case](https://jhumelsine.github.io/2025/12/30/prototype-use-case.html#registered-composites).
 While this is technically possible with some creational patterns, such as [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), it feels more natural within a Prototype Registry.

 Acquisition from this type of Prototype Registry should probably return a reference to the [breeder object](#returns-the-object-itself) or acquire a new one using the [copy constructor](#returns-the-object-via-copy-constructor) since its behavior is based upon its attributes.